plexlad/spiritofthetavern-old/README.md

 	* `times`: Sets of arrays with the assigned quite time values.
 In format [[starTime, endTime], ...].
 Time segments can be unlimited.

 ## Getting Started (for developers)
 There are some features that make development very nice and extremely convenient.
-All modules in these folders are exported from the

 ### Commands
 To add a new slash command, create a new javascript file in the commands folder.
 The name does not matter, but is defined with the `data` value.